dbqpdb/specTeX/README.md

 ## How do you work this thing?!?

 The Praat script is used to export the acoustic data related to the figure.
-Next, the style file tells Markdown how to organize the figure from its components.
+Next, the style file tells LaTeX how to organize the figure from its components.